CAMeL-Lab/TOIA-2.0/server/README.md

 # Important Notes

-1. The ids of the y/n-questions in the "configs/onboarding_questions.json" file are 18 and 19.
-If this is ever changed, then the changes should be reflected in the queries of the following files:
+1. The ids of the y/n-questions in the "configs/onboarding_questions.json" file are 19 and 20.
+If this is ever changed, **then the changes should be reflected in the SQL queries of the following functions within the following specified routes**:

 a.
+In routes/index.js, the route to `router.post('/getSmartQuestions',...`

+b.
+In q_api/app.py, the route to `@app.route('/generateSmartQ', methods=['POST'])`